 Fund investors will find that Charles Schwab boasts a massive selection of mutual funds, including mutual funds that can be purchased without paying a load, transaction fee, or commission.

 |No-load, no-transaction-fee mutual funds||More than 4,300|

-This discount broker has many different platforms, aimed at different types of investors.
+This discount broker has several platforms aimed at different types of investors.
 In addition to a basic browser-based solution, Charles Schwab offers a streamlined web trading tool (Trade Source) plus a desktop platform (StreetSmart Edge) for advanced traders and sophisticated investors.

-As long-term, buy-and-hold investors, we don’t actively trade our accounts, and therefore don’t need many of the bells and whistles.
-If a platform is especially important to you, we’d recommend using a demo account to try a broker’s platform out for yourself -- ultimately, whether a platform is "good" or "bad” admittedly comes down to personal preference more than anything else.
+As long-term buy-and-hold investors, we don’t actively trade our accounts and therefore don’t need many of the bells and whistles.
+If a robust platform is especially important to you, we’d recommend using a demo account to try a broker’s platform out for yourself.
+Ultimately, whether a platform is "good" or "bad" comes down to personal preference more than anything else.

 |Margin balance||Interest rate|

 |Less than $25,000||8.325%|

 |$25,000 to $49,999||7.825%|